Your feelings after a traumatic event

 After a traumatic event it can feel like your life has been turned upside down.
 There might be new demands on your time, like medical appointments or insurance claims, as well as the demands of daily life.
 Many of your usual routines might be upset or more difficult to manage.

-It’s worth focusing some energy on trying to cope in a calm and positive way.
+It’s worth focusing some energy on trying to cope in a calm and positive way by looking after yourself, managing family life and seeking support.
 When you’re coping well, your child is more likely to cope well too.

-And if you can create a sense of family togetherness, talk openly about the event and help your child work through his feelings, you’ll be providing a supportive environment as your family recovers.
+If you can create a sense of family togetherness, talk openly about the event and help your child work through feelings, you’ll be providing a supportive environment as your family recovers.

-- Relaxation exercises, breathing exercises and a brisk walk or short jog in the morning can help if you’re feeling worried or jumpy, or you’re having trouble sleeping.
+- Relaxation exercises, breathing exercises or a brisk walk or quick workout in the morning can help if you’re feeling worried or jumpy, or you’re having trouble sleeping.
 Exercise helps you think and feel better.

 - Make time for something you enjoy.
-It might be 15 minutes to go for a run or read a book, but it’s still time for you.
+Even if it’s 15 minutes to go for a run or read a book, it’s still time for you.

 - Try to limit gambling, and alcohol and other drugs.
-To deal with strong feelings, people sometimes turn to these things, but they’re a short-term fix at best.
-Gambling and drugs can create problems with health, relationships and finances that make recovering after a traumatic event even harder.
+To deal with strong feelings, people sometimes turn to these things.
+But gambling and drugs can create problems with health, relationships and finances that make recovering after a traumatic event even harder.